ADD CONDITION

 Additional Information

-For adults and children aged 5 years and older, you should dissolve 1 drop slowly in your mouth and can repeat this every 2 hours as needed.
-If the patient is under 5 years old, it's important to consult a doctor for guidance on administration.
+You should take this medication orally.
+For adults and children aged 5 years and older, dissolve 1 drop slowly in your mouth and repeat every 2 hours as needed.
+If the patient is under 5 years old, consult a doctor for guidance on use.

 FAQ